nerzh/everscale-client-ruby/README.md

     # - If maximum block gen time is reached and no result transaction is found,the processing will exit with an error.
     def wait_for_transaction(payload, &block)
     # INPUT: ParamsOfWaitForTransaction
-    # abi: Abi<Optional> -     #     # Optional ABI for decoding the transaction result.    #     # If it is specified, then the output messages' bodies will bedecoded according to this ABI.
+    # abi: Value<Optional> -     #     # Optional ABI for decoding the transaction result.    #     # If it is specified, then the output messages' bodies will bedecoded according to this ABI.
     #   #     # The `abi_decoded` result field will be filled out.
     # message: String -     #     # Message BOC.    #     # Encoded with `base64`.
     # shard_block_id: String -     #     # The last generated block id of the destination account shard before the message was sent.    #     # You must provide the same value as the `send_message` has returned.